Learning Center

 Calculating Capital Gains Tax

-• Short-term Gains: Owned for a year or less, taxed as ordinary income, possibly as high as 37%.
+• Short-term Gains: Properties held for a year or less are taxed as ordinary income, possibly up to 37%.

 Share this article...